-The rapid diffusion of the Internet spurred scholarly interest regarding the effects on the political behavior of citizens: "The hope has been that the Internet would expand the public sphere, broadening both the range of ideas discussed and the number of citizens allowed to participate" (Hindman 2009:7).
-According to the view of optimistic technological determinism, the massive amounts of (political) information online would form the basis of participatory democracy across all segments of society (see Coleman and Blumler 2009; Dahlgren 2000).
+The rapid diffusion of the Internet spurred scholarly interest regarding the effects on the political behavior of citizens: "The hope has been that the

+Internet would expand the public sphere, broadening both the range of ideas discussed and the number of citizens allowed to participate" (Hindman 2009:7).
+According to the view of optimistic technological determinism, the massive amounts of (political) information online would form the basis of participatory democracy across all segments of society (see Dahlgren 2000; Coleman and Blumler 2009).

 The Internet has the potential to redistribute political power, break the monopolistic positions of traditional elites and media, and amplify the voice of the common citizen.
-This potential is derived from the Internet-enabled access to vast amounts of information, interactivity, and opportunities for discussion and the spreading of content and opinions without traditional gatekeeping (see Margetts 2013).
-The once clearly defined roles of elite senders-political actors and journalists-and the mass audience as receivers of political messages were challenged by the fundamental openness of the web.
+This potential is derived from the Internetenabled access to vast amounts of information, interactivity, opportunities for discussion and the spreading of content and opinions without traditional gate-keeping (see Margetts 2013).
+The once clearly defined roles of elite senders-political actors and journalists-and the mass audience as receivers of political messages was challenged by the fundamental openness of the web.
 The Internet potentially enables political discourse with a wide range of ideas and communicators, a digital public sphere, that counteracts the widespread feeling of political inefficacy (Coleman and Blumler 2009).
 At the core of this mobilization hypothesis is the expectation that the disadvantaged and excluded attain new ways of informing and organizing themselves to participate in political processes (Norris 2001).
-Technological advancements and diffusion, mainly by reducing communication costs, can therefore act as a driver of democracy (Margetts 2013; Mossberger, Tolbert, and McNeal, 2008; Theocharis et al., 2016).
-For instance, Hirzalla, van Zoonen, and de Ridder (2010) found mobilizing effects among youth for education and gender for the specific case of vote advice applications.
-Many other studies have shown that online activities like political information seeking or discussion have positive effects on offline and online forms of participation (Lutz, Hoffmann, and Meckel 2014; Tolbert and McNeal 2003).
+Technological advancements and diffusion, mainly by reducing communication costs, can therefore act as a driver of democracy (Mossberger, Tolbert, and McNeal, 2008; Margetts 2013; Theocharis et al., 2016).
+For instance, Hirzalla, van Zoonen, and De Ridder (2010) found mobilizing effects among youth for education and gender for the specific case of vote advice applications.
+Many other studies have shown that online activities like political information seeking or discussion have positive effects on offline and online forms of participation (Tolbert and McNeal 2003; Lutz, Hoffmann, and Meckel 2014).
+Pre-existing social inequalities and differences in motivations, however, also suggest a different mechanism.
+The reinforcement hypothesis holds that the Internet does not generate political interest and engagement because it is primarily adopted by those already interested and engaged in politics (Norris 2001; Margolis and Resnick 2000; Boulianne 2011).
+Individuals of higher social status are at an advantage in putting the Internet to efficient and effective use (DiMaggio et al. 2004).